TDC: input data format

 <pmid> <year> <title+subtitle> <abstract content> <paper content>

-includes the xml elements article
+Where <paper content> includes the xml elements article, back and floating.

-.tok
+.tok file

 Full content of the sentences with ids